-The second assignment of error is denied.
-The city's decision is affirmed.
 The 17.4-acre portion is comprised of tax lots 8-10-27-2800, 8-10-27-2802, 8-10-27-2900 and 8-10-27BC-800.

 OAR 661-010-0021 provides in relevant part:

-"(1) If a local government or state agency withdraws a decision for the purposes of reconsideration, it shall file a notice of withdrawal with the Board on or before the date the record is due.
-A decision on reconsideration shall be filed with the Board within 90 days after the filing of the notice of withdrawal or within such other time as the Board may allow. "(4) Petitioner(s) may seek review of the decision on reconsideration ."
-OAR 660-012-0060(1) and (2) provide, in relevant part:
+[&]quot;(1) If a local government or state agency withdraws a decision for the purposes of reconsideration, it shall file a notice of withdrawal with the Board on or before the date the record is due.
+A decision on reconsideration shall be filed with the Board within 90 days after the filing of the notice of withdrawal or within such other time as the Board may allow.

+[&]quot;(4) Petitioner(s) may seek review of the decision on reconsideration ."

+1310AR 660-012-0060(1) and (2) provide, in relevant part:

-r(1) Amendments to acknowledged comprehensive plans, and land use regulations which significantly affect a transportation facility shall assure that allowed land uses are consistent with the identified function, capacity, and performance standards (e.g. level of service, volume to capacity ratio, etc.) of the facility.
-This shall be accomplished by either: "(a) Limiting allowed land uses to be consistent with the planned function, capacity, and performance standards of the transportation facility: "(b) Amending the [transportation systems plan (TSP)] to provide transportation facilities adequate to support the proposed land uses consistent with the requirements of this division; "(c) Altering land use designations, densities, or design requirements to reduce demand for automobile travel and meet travel needs through other modes; or "(d) Amending the TSP to modify the planned function, capacity and performance standards, as needed, to accept greater motor vehicle congestion to promote mixed use, pedestrian friendly development where multimodal travel choices are provided.
-Et.6-10 "(2) A plan or land use regulation amendment significantly affects a transportation facility if it: "(a) Changes the functional classification of an existing or planned transportation facility; "(b) Changes standards implementing a functional classification system; "(c) Allows types or levels of land uses which would result in levels of travel or access which are inconsistent with the functional classification of a transportation facility; or "(d) Would reduce the performance standards of the facility below the minimum acceptable level identified in the TSP." (\pm) At the time the city initially adopted its decision, OAR 660-012-0060(1) provided only three options for mitigating the significant effects a proposed amendment would have on a transportation facility.
+[&]quot;(1) Amendments to acknowledged comprehensive plans, and land use regulations which significantly affect a transportation facility shall assure that allowed land uses are consistent with the identified function, capacity, and performance standards (e.g. level of service, volume to capacity ratio, etc.) of the facility.
+This shall be accomplished by either:

+[&]quot;(a) Limiting allowed land uses to be consistent with the planned function, capacity, and performance standards of the transportation facility;

+[&]quot;(b) Amending the [transportation systems plan (TSP)] to provide transportation facilities adequate to support the proposed land uses consistent with the requirements of this division;

+[&]quot;(c) Altering land use designations, densities, or design requirements to reduce demand for automobile travel and meet travel needs through other modes; or

+- "(2) A plan or land use regulation amendment significantly affects a transportation facility if it: - "(a) Changes the functional classification of an existing or planned transportation facility; - "(b) Changes standards implementing a functional classification system; - "(c) Allows types or levels of land uses which would result in levels of travel or access which are inconsistent with the functional classification of a transportation facility; or - "(d) Would reduce the performance standards of the facility below the minimum acceptable level identified in the TSP." - At the time the city initially adopted its decision.
+OAR 660-012-0060(1) provided only three options for mitigating the significant effects a proposed amendment would have on a transportation facility.
 In 1998, the Land Conservation and Development Commission (LCDC) adopted OAR 660-012-0060(1)(d) to permit an additional option.
 Petitioner's arguments concern only OAR 660-012-0060(1)(a) and (b), which were included in both versions of the rule.

-SORS 197.610(3) provides, in relevant part:
+ORS 197.610(3) provides, in relevant part: